 How many Australians have superannuation?

-According to Finder's Consumer Sentiment Tracker, 68% of Australians have a superannuation fund and a further 6% plan on opening a super account in future.
-Australians are more likely to have a savings account (82%), a mobile phone plan (84%) and car insurance (72%) than a super fund.
-This is particularly concerning for those approaching the end of their careers, with 34% of Gen X and 50% of Baby boomers having no super fund account.
+According to Finder's Consumer Sentiment Tracker, 74% of Australians have a superannuation fund and a further 5% plan on opening a super account in future.
+Australians are more likely to have a savings account (85%), a mobile phone plan (87%) and car insurance (77%) than a super fund.
+This is particularly concerning for those approaching the end of their careers, with 44% of baby boomers having no super fund account.

 How does superannuation compare between men and women?

-According to the ATO, as of the 2020-2021 financial year, the median super fund balance for women between the ages of 65-69 is $201,233, and $213,986 for men.
-These figures inflated due to the ATO excluding retirees that have no money.
-Including those individuals would bring the median balance down.
-The gap between men and women's median account balances stand at 6%.
-Men still retire with more money, in part due to the gender pay gap and the career breaks women take to have children.
-These median indicate many Aussies are set to retire with substantially less than ASFA's comfortable retirement standard of $595,000.
+According to the ATO, as of the 2021 financial year, the average super fund balance for women between the ages of 65-69 was $403,038, and $453,075 for men.
+These figures indicate many Aussies are set to retire with substantially less than ASFA's comfortable retirement standard of $595,000.

-Overall, 1in 2 (50%) of Australians say they are not sure if they will have enough super to get by in retirement, or feel they will definitely not have enough
+Overall, 3 in 5 (61%) Australians say they are not sure if they will have enough super to get by in retirement, or feel they will definitely not have enough.
+This is up from 50% in 2023.

-Gen X are the most anxious when it comes to their retirement needs, reporting they need on average $751,813 to feel comfortable.
-On the other hand, Baby boomers feel they only need $545,548.
+Gen X are the most anxious when it comes to their retirement needs, reporting they need on average $1.9 million to feel wealthy.
+On the other hand, baby boomers feel they only need $987,000 to feel wealthy.

 How many people make additional super contributions?